The mestiza muse

 Ouidad Cut

-The hair is cut wet using this method.
+The hair is cut wet using this method, considering the individual’s hair texture and natural curls.
 After establishing the basic form, the stylist determines where to apply the Ouidad Carve and Slice technique.

 After establishing the basic form, the stylist decides where to apply the Ouidad Carve and Slice technique.
 This is accomplished by cutting vertical sections of hair beneath the parietal ridge, pulling it out, and gently shaking it to reveal thicker areas of curls within the curls.